claper87/AppCon22/Search Request/Demo Scripts/1-Intro.md

-## All right! let's get to the code.
+## All right!
+Let's get to the code.

 Instantiating the Search engine is easy and quick, just one statement is needed: